-Despite earning the nickname 'Baby Mourinho' early on in his coaching career, RB Leipzig boss Julian Nagelsmann has shown he's very much his own man after impressing in the Hoffenheim hot seat.
+Despite earning the nickname 'Baby Mourinho' early on in his coaching career, RB Leipzig boss Julian Nagelsmann has shown he's very much his own man after impressing with Hoffenheim and guiding his new team to the UEFA Champions League semi-finals.

 bundesliga.com shines the spotlight on the coaching prodigy...